-Whichever part of the electronics industry you are involved in, you will probably have noticed the continuing steady trend towards smaller, more densely populated printed circuit board assemblies (PCBAs).
+Whichever part of the electronics industry you are involved in, you're probably aware of the preference for smaller, more densely populated printed circuit board assemblies (PCBAs).

 Automated Optical Inspection (AOI) is an established, key process control in surface mount (SMT) manufacturing that greatly increases confidence in the quality of the finished product.
 But what do you do about devices where you cannot optically see the solder connections?